cplusplus/SG20/object-model/copy-semantics.md

 1. explain what copy semantics accomplish
   * establishing "equivalent" object state in another object
-2. explain difference between deep and shallow copy
+2. explain difference between copying a reference and copying a value\*
 3. explain where copies are made

+\* In other languages these differences are sometimes referred to as shallow and deep copy.

 ### Caveats

 _This section mentions subtle points to understand, like anything resulting in implementation-defined, unspecified, or undefined behavior._

-* Compiler-provided (shallow) copies may result in ownership problems (e.g. `char*`).
+* Compiler-provided (reference based) copies may result in ownership problems (e.g. `char*`).

 ### Points to cover